shaosh/Starwar/README.md

-# Address AutoComplete Component based on Flux
+# Star War Data Presentation based on Flux

-> An Address AutoComplete component that can be easily integrated into html page.
+> A simple app to present data of Star War films that can be easily integrated into html page.

 ## Running